benjamindominikmaier/mixedstrobes_altstrobes/README.md

 # Minimap2-Strobemers

-We implemented subsampled randstrobes, mixedstrobes, and altstrobe seeds in minimap2.
+We implemented subsampled randstrobes, mixedstrobes, altstrobe, an multistrobe seeds in minimap2.
 A precompiled binary for Linux can be directly downloaded from [here](https://github.com/benjamindominikmaier/mixedstrobes_altstrobes/tree/main/src/minimap-strobemer/minimap2).

 If you want to compile from the source, you need to have a C compiler, GNU make and zlib development files installed.
 Then type make in the source code directory to compile.
 If you see compilation errors, try make sse2only=1 to disable SSE4 code, which will make minimap2-strobemer slightly slower.